-The College of Education offers three undergraduate degrees related to health, education, and the business of culture and sport and entertainment industries:
+The College of Education offers three undergraduate degrees related to health, education, and the business of culture, sport, and entertainment industries:

 - Bachelor of Science in Applied Learning and Development (ALD)